maxkagamine/wsl-tools/README.md

 ## recycle

 Recycles files & directories either interactively (as though deleted from Explorer) or as a replacement for `rm` (attempt recycle, nuke otherwise).
 See the [remarks in source](src/recycle_bin.rs) for details.
+[Benchmark here.](https://github.com/maxkagamine/wsl-tools/releases/tag/v1.4.0)

 > [!TIP]
 > You can alias `rm` to `recycle` in your .bashrc or similar to avoid accidentally deleting things in locations where recycling is possible: